 QUILLIN, ELLEN DOROTHY SCHULZ

-Mrs. Quillin served as assistant director of the San Antonio Art Institute from 1942 to 1950 and as acting director from 1950 to 1952.
-Her memberships and honors included Texas Academy of Scienceqv (charter member 1928, fellow 1929, honorary life fellow 1949, vice president 1942), Texas Nature Federation (charter member), Cactus and Succulent Society of America (fellow 1945), Phi Sigma Biological Society (University of Texas, 1942), San Antonio Council of Presidents (member 1936, vice president 1945–47), San Antonio Museum Association (charter member 1923, honorary life member), San Antonio Art League, 1923 (honorary director, 1960), San Antonio Conservation Society (1924), City Federation of Women's Clubs (1925), Historic Buildings Foundation (honorary life member, 1943), San Antonio Garden Center (1942), San Antonio Flower Association (honorary member, 1950), San Antonio Science Club (founder 1925, president 1929), and San Antonio Hand Weaver's Guild (honorary member, 1945).
+Ellen Quillin served as assistant director of the San Antonio Art Institute from 1942 to 1950 and as acting director from 1950 to 1952.
+Her memberships and honors included Texas Academy of Science (charter member, fellow 1929, honorary life fellow 1949, vice president 1942); Texas Nature Federation (charter member); Cactus and Succulent Society of America (fellow 1945); Phi Sigma Biological Society (University of Texas, 1942); San Antonio Council of Presidents (member 1936, vice president 1945–47); San Antonio Museum Association (charter member 1923, honorary life member); San Antonio Art League, 1923 (honorary director, 1960); San Antonio Conservation Society (1924); City Federation of Women's Clubs (1925); Historic Buildings Foundation (honorary life member, 1943); San Antonio Garden Center (1942); San Antonio Flower Association (honorary member, 1950); San Antonio Science Club (founder 1925, president 1929); and San Antonio Hand Weaver's Guild (honorary member, 1945).
 She was also a well known lecturer on natural history throughout her career.
 She wrote several scholarly books and numerous articles on botany.
 She authored Wild Flowers of San Antonio and Vicinity, 1922; Texas Wild Flowers, 1928; Texas Cacti, with Robert Runyon, published by the Texas Academy of Science, 1931; Cactus Culture, 1937; Outdoor Adventures, with Charles Gable, 1936; and The Story of the Witte Memorial Museum, 1922–1960, with Bess Carroll Woolford, 1966.